-Annual showcases include: The Hispanic Heritage Month exhibition, The Black History Month exhibition, and The Annual City Employees exhibition.
+Annual showcases include The Hispanic Heritage Month exhibition and The Black History Month exhibition.

 Pieces are prepared for installation by the artists themselves and are displayed along the corridor using wire/ceiling mount suspension system.
 This presentation allows for viewers to walk along the corridor and view one piece at a time.

 The Link Gallery is maintained by a volunteer coordinator who maintains the viewing schedule.
 The coordinator can be contacted with any further questions through the Special Events Office at 585-428-6690.